wyattclarke/wyattclarke.github.io/_posts/2020-09-26-New-Focus-on-the-Family.md

 title: A New Focus on the Family
 ---

-Growing up, my Dad liked to read books and listen to radio programs from an organization called [Focus on the Family](https://en.wikipedia.org/wiki/Focus_on_the_Family).
+Growing up, Dad liked to read books and listen to radio programs from an organization called [Focus on the Family](https://en.wikipedia.org/wiki/Focus_on_the_Family).
 They are a Christian media group centered on the premise of "helping families thrive."
 I always loved that goal.
 Anyone with a family knows how hard family life can be!

 Unfortunately, Focus on the Family preaches a narrow vision of how family should look.
 Their focus is promoting the health of traditional married couples with children.
 To be clear, that's a good vision of family, but I want to argue that it's too narrow in 2020. _We need a group promoting health of the families we have, not just the families we wish we had._